LucasAlfare/lucasalfare.github.io/README.md

-# My personal website
+# My Personal Website

-Since most website content is in portuguese I'm leaving this README in english and all other interactions in the repository, as well.
-Feel free to send any pull request to improve/evolve content and also project structure! :D
+Since most of the website content is in Portuguese, I'm writing this README in English, as well as all other interactions in the repository.
+Feel free to submit pull requests to improve or evolve the content and the project structure! :D

-## Tech stack
+## Tech Stack

-This is a static website, then I'm using:
+This is a static website, so I'm using:
-- Markdown as foundation to content;
+- Markdown as the foundation for the content;
-- HUGO and Hextra tools to generate a website based on content.
+- HUGO and Hextra to generate the website based on that content.

 ## Deployment